RyanNgCT/CS2030/W1Lect/README.md

 1. `jshell` is used for people who are new to Java.
     - use `Ctrl-L` to for unit testing, prototyping etc.

-2. Java is a statically-typed language with struct type checking
+2. Java is a statically-typed language with strict type checking
     - need to develop sense of type awareness when coding
     - everything revolves around typing -> return type, input param types